ARPA-SIMC/dballe/doc/fapi_reference.md

 <a name='idba_error_code'></a>
 #### idba_error_code()

-Parameters:
+Return value:

+The error code.
+Please see the documentation of ::dba_err_code for the possible values.
 Return the error code for the last function that was called.

 See dba_error_code()

-The error code.
-Please see the documentation of ::dba_err_code for the possible values.

 <a name='idba_error_message'></a>
 #### idba_error_message(message)